TWiStErRob/PhilHackerBlogSource/content/post/2014-04-24-should-the-idea-person-get-extra-equity.markdown

-3. On the 152nd page of his book _The Founder's Dilemmas, _Noam Wasserman_ _reports that startups typically give the idea guy an extra 10-15% equity.
+3. On the 152nd page of his book _The Founder's Dilemmas_, Noam Wasserman reports that startups typically give the idea guy an extra 10-15% equity.
 Wasserman  suspects that a part of the equity is given for "past contributions" (including the idea itself) and part of the equity is given out of "recognition that the idea person might be more likely to contribute important additional ideas in the future."